Brazil–United States relations: U.S. government relations with the military government

 After his death in 1967, Castelo Branco was succeeded by General Artur da Costa e Silva.
 Costa e Silva received support from Brazilian industrialists and from the nationalist wing of the military, a more numerous sector than the castellistas, the Castelo Branco supporters.
 It is rumored that, even before Costa e Silva took office, he demanded from U.S. ambassador Lincoln Gordon that he leave Brazil before the general assumed the presidency.
 This was provoked by an alleged attempt by Gordon to persuade Costa e Silva not to alter Castelo Branco's economic policies and re-establish the statist, developmentalist policies previously imposed by civilian former presidents.
 Gordon was replaced by Ambassador John W. Tuthill.
 With a green light from the U.S. State Department, Tuthill put into practice Operation Topsy, a procedure intended to reduce the American personnel employed in the U.S. Embassy in Brasília.
-As he explained in an article published in a 1972 edition of the Foreign Policy magazine, the "omnipresen[ce]" of the American ambassy employee in the Brazilian political scene had become a cause of irritation among the increasingly anti-American populace and the Brazilian military, which had indicated, since Costa e Silva replaced Castelo Branco, that the country would follow its own strategy in political and economic matters.
+As he explained in an article published in a 1972 edition of the Foreign Policy magazine, the "omnipresen[ce]" of the American embassy employee in the Brazilian political scene had become a cause of irritation among the increasingly anti-American populace and the Brazilian military, which had indicated, since Costa e Silva replaced Castelo Branco, that the country would follow its own strategy in political and economic matters.

+On October 12, 1968, Charles Rodney Chandler, a US Army officer and veteran of the Vietnam War, was assassinated by members of the Vanguarda Popular Revolucionária (VPR) and the Ação Libertadora Nacional (ALN) in São Paulo, Brazil.
+On September 4, 1969, the National Liberation Action (ALN) and the October 8th Revolutionary Movement (MR8) abducted the US ambassador to Brazil, Charles Burke Elbrick, in protest of the US-backed military dictatorship.
+Elbrick was released after 78 hours, after an ALN-MR8 letter-manifesto was published and broadcast in Brazilian media and in exchange for the release of 15 political prisoners.

 On the most part the Nixon administration (1969–73) remained positive to the Brazilian dictatorship.
 High growth during the Costa e Silva and Médici years excited Brazilian nationalistic hopes for a greater international role—hopes of which the U.S. was supportive, for Brazil was still considered to be one of the developing nations most sympathetic to the United States.
 There was, however, a cooling on both sides.
 On the U.S. side this was due to fears of being linked with its ally's abuses.
 It also distressed the U.S. the increased kidnapping risks that its ambassadors and diplomats faced in Brazilian territory during those years.
 The Médici tactics of suppression against leftist activists were provoked by the acts of urban socialist guerrillas that began to blossom after the 1964 coup.
 One of the favorite targets of such groups were U.S. diplomats.